docuracy/Locolligo/User-Guide.md

 1. Click on `Library`, then
 2. Click on the bin icon next to the name of the dataset you wish to delete.

+### Upload Linked Places Format (LPF) file
+If you already have a file in Linked Places Format, you can simply upload it and begin work on it.
+Click on `Choose Input`, then on `Upload`, and follow the usual steps for locating a file on your device.

 ### Upload CSV & Convert to Linked Places Format (LPF)
+> Documentation yet to be written.

 ### Manually Link & Georeference Dataset
 1. Click on `Link/Georeference`.